log-ufpb/qr/docs/src/linux/Remote-access.md

 # ssh

 **ssh** is a Linux tool which allows you to remotely access a computer, connected to the Internet, via its _internet protocol_ (IP) address.
-To do so, you will need a _command line tool_ (CLI), a user account on the remote computer and its IP address, and remote access privileges.
+To do so, you will need a command-line interface (e.g. Linux Bash Shell, on Linux), a user account on the remote computer and its IP address, and remote access privileges.

 ```
 ssh user_account@ip_address